 If you decide on a type of dog sport, you will need additional equipment.
 There are also some useful products for training at home.

 Don't forget to register your dog for dog tax with your local authority.
 You may also have to register it in the dog register.
 This varies from state to state.
 You may also need dog liability insurance: your dog must be identified with a microchip.

 Origin & History

-In 1880, the German Pinscher is mentioned as a breed in the "Deutscher Hundestammbuch".
-At that time he was very common.
-He was the classic farm dog of simple farmers.
-The Pinscher was supposed to guard the buildings and at the same time fight vermin.
-He also lived on his prey and was thus a cheap pet.
-His good hunting instinct also earned him the nickname Rattler and finally just the command.
+In 1880, the German Pinscher was mentioned as a breed in the "German Dog Stud Book".
+At that time, it was widespread.
+It was the classic farmyard dog of simple farmers.
+The Pinscher had the task of guarding the buildings and fighting vermin.
+It also lived off its prey and was therefore a cheap pet.
+Its good hunting instinct also earned it the nickname "Rattler".

 Some used him as a coach dog.
 He accompanied carriages and coaches or sat on the buckboard with the coachman.
 His attentive and protective nature made him a valuable companion.